Insights

 • Population-based training (PBT): Pioneered by DeepMind, PBT trains a population of models concurrently, dynamically transferring successful hyperparameters from high-performing models to underperforming ones during the training run, drastically reducing wall-clock time.

 A frequent oversight in data science is tuning exclusively for predictive accuracy (e.g., F1-score or RMSE).
 In enterprise production environments, accuracy is only one dimension of business value.
-HPO must be structured as a Multi-Objective Optimisation problem.
+HPO must be structured as a Multi-Objective Optimization problem.

 Leaders must force teams to define the Pareto Frontier, the mathematical curve that represents the optimal trade-off between competing metrics.

-When tuning, teams must simultaneously optimise for:
+When tuning, teams must simultaneously optimize for:

 1. Predictive accuracy: The core business logic.